CanopyTax/canopytax.github.io/src/content/post/thoughts-on-microservices.md

 A microservice is a SOA where each service has a couple restraints imposed upon them.

 1) **Smart endpoints and Dumb pipes**.
 A microservices should have endpoints that can convert a universal contract into objects.
 A microservice should own its own logic and form its own responses.
-This is in contridiction of the Enterprise Service Bus, where the bus itself often handles lots of choreography and transformations.
+This is in contradiction of the Enterprise Service Bus, where the bus itself often handles lots of choreography and transformations.
 It is important that logic be built into the actual service that its for.

-2) **Hard boundries**.
+2) **Hard boundaries**.
 Microservices should always talk to each other using a standard protocol, and never using functions/libraries.
 This protocol is often HTTP.
 Microservices should never allow other services to reach into their code without going through the defined contract and protocol.

 3) **Independently Deployable**.
 A Microservice should be able to be modified, tested, and deployed by itself.
 If services require lock-steps or deploy together as a bundle, that is not a microservice.

-4) **Seperation of Data**.
+4) **Separation of Data**.
 A microservice should own its own data.
 It should never reach into another services database.
 **A database is not a contract**.
 If multiple services are sharing a database, these are not microservices.

 These constraints must be kept in order to truly reap the benefits of microservices.
-To learn more about microservices, feel free to read [Martin Fowlers post](https://www.martinfowler.com/articles/microservices.html), or read the book [Building Microsevices by Sam Newman](https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1491950358)
+To learn more about microservices, feel free to read [Martin Fowlers post](https://www.martinfowler.com/articles/microservices.html), or read the book [Building Microservices by Sam Newman](https://www.amazon.com/Building-Microservices-Designing-Fine-Grained-Systems/dp/1491950358)

 ## Pros and Cons of Microservices